Primary Navigation Mobile

 The E-Class Estate has returned for a new generation.

 While Mercedes might have been pushing its electric ‘EQ’ models in recent years, it’s not forgotten about its core models like the E-Class.
-Though the large estate car segment might be in decline – the Volvo V90 and Jaguar XF Sportbrake have recently been discontinued in the UK – it’s still important.
-Not least against the new BMW 5 Series Touring and long-standing Audi A6 Avant rivals.
+The large estate car segment looked as though it might’ve been in decline at one moment in time, but with the return of the Volvo V90, among perennial rivals like the BMW 5 Series Touring, the E-Class has still got its work cut out.

 But is the Mercedes E-Class Estate worth considering?
 Read on for our full review, or click through to the verdict page if you’re short on time.